Cancer, crashes and destiny: Slopestyle medal podium can’t contain all the story lines

 “I don’t know if I fully agreed with the judging, necessarily,” Gerard said.
 “That’s just the way it goes sometimes.
 You gotta just kind of take it and put on a smile. … I’m not a judge.
 I can’t talk about that.
 There’s always a lot of good runs.”

 Parrot seized control with his second run, scoring a 90.96 with a daring and technical performance — “the hardest run I’ve ever done in my entire career,” he said — that took gold without controversy.
 Gerard wobbled after landing a 1620, preventing him from keeping pace.
-Then he watched Su forcefully weave through the features at the top of the curse and execute a twisting, flipping jump at the finish, a run that scored 88.70.
+Then he watched Su forcefully weave through the features at the top of the course and execute a twisting, flipping jump at the finish, a run that scored 88.70.

 “He seems like he just kind of came around, and he’s incredible,” Gerard said.
 “The way he can just do all those twists and stuff — honestly, it kind of confuses my mind.
 But I think it’s awesome.”

 In position to hang onto bronze, Gerard first had to sweat the runs of the three remaining competitors who could surpass him.
 His teammate Sean Fitzsimons crashed on the final jump, leaving him in last place after he qualified in third.
-Norway Staale Sandbech fell, too, leaving only McMorris.
+Norway’s Staale Sandbech fell, too, leaving only McMorris.
 He executed a flawless run, raising his arms as he glided to the finish area.
 Fitzsimons, stressed for his friend, threw his hands up when McMorris landed.
 McMorris unstrapped his board and chucked it through the air.

 Gerard stared at the board, awaiting the judges’ ruling.